 Two terms you'll come across on the Web are absolute URL and relative URL:

 absolute URL: Points to a location defined by its absolute location on the web, including protocol and domain name.
-So for example, if an
+For example, if an

 index.html page is uploaded to a directory called